tigersizer/cluster-test/README.md

 The total configuration is 16 CPUs, 42GB RAM, and 400GB disk (SSD preferrably).
 - 3 cluster VMs of 4 CPU, 12GB, 100GB.
-- 2 support VMs of 2 CPU, 4GB and 8GB, 50GB.
+- 2 support VMs of 2 CPU, 4GB and 12GB, 50GB/100GB.

+I tried to get the OPS machine running in 8GB and it had crazy memory pressure.

 And the host machine still needs to function.